Code-Institute-Submissions/paulday966-milestone1/README.md

 ### Existing features

 * Feature 1 - Location of cafe using an embeded Google Maps.
-The user can see at a glance where the cafe is and if they click on it Google Maps will open up in a new tab and give users the full Google Maps experience.
+The user can see at a glance where the cafe is and if they click on it Google Maps will open up in a new tab and give users the full Google Maps experience

 * Feature 2 - Newsletter sign up.
 When the user clicks on the link for the contact Us page the user has the option to sign up to the monthly newsletter

+* Feature 3 - Link to cafe website.
+The user can click on the link to open the website in a new tab and find out more details about the place

-* Feature 3 - Send cafe details.
+* Feature 4 - Send cafe details.
 When the user clicks on the link for the contact Us page the user has the option to fill in details about a cafe they have found.
 The minimum details required are the cafe name and city, and a message pops up to remind them to fill these in if they haven't done so

 ### Features left to implement